calmsu/arcs/docs/bulk-actions.md

 - A checkbox next to each field determines whether or not that field will saved.
 When `Save` is clicked, fields that are unchecked will not be saved.
-  This means you can safely set the `Location` of several resources of different types--just leave the `Type` field unchecked.
+  This means you can safely bulk edit the `Location` of several resources with different types--just leave the `Type` field unchecked.

 - When all of the selected resources share the same value for a field, the field will be pre-filled and checked.
 For example, when two resources have the same `Subject`, that field will be filled in automatically.

-- When you click `Save`, are will compute the differences and update the resources to reflect your changes.
+- When you click `Save`, ARCS will compute the differences and update the resources to reflect your changes.

 ![bulkaction5](../img/docs/editing.png)